Skip to content

 If a party with more power can raise prices without considering the rights of the weaker party (known as a unilateral price increase), that could be an unfair contract term.

+Another example of unfair contract terms is when that term is combined with an automatic renewal clause.
 For example, in the ACCC’s case against Servcorp, the court found that it was unfair for a company to increase the price as the contract renewed itself automatically.
 Instead, they should have negotiated this case at the time of the contract’s extension.

-3. Setting the Price after the Contract is Signed
+3. Price-setting after the Contract is Signed

-For example, in the ACCC’s case against potato wholesaler Mitolo, the company only set the price of the potatoes once the farmers harvested the potatoes.
-That was an unfair term because it gave the company too much power to pick a price that may not be fair to the potato farmers to pay.
+It is a potentially unfair contract term if one party is asked to sign and be bound by a contract when they do not know the price.
+For example, in the ACCC’s case against potato wholesaler Mitolo, the company only set the price of the potatoes once the farmers had harvested the potatoes.
+That was an unfair term because it gave the company too much power to pick a price that may not be fair for the potato farmers to pay.

 A term may be unfair if the contract attempts to restrict commentary about your business.

-Your standard form contract should not restrict your customers from providing a fair and accurate review of your products or services or control how they comment about your business.
+Your standard form contract should not restrict your customers from providing a fair and accurate review of your products or services, or control how they comment about your business.

 5. Unfair Indemnity Clauses

-An indemnity clause is a common provision in a contract where one party agrees to compensate the other party if there is harm or loss.
+You are also not allowed to have indemnity clauses that hold customers or other businesses responsible for losses out of their control.
+An indemnity clause is a common term in a contract where one party agrees to compensate the other party if there is harm or loss.
+Importantly, you should protect your interests and ensure the indemnity clause does not include losses the other party directly causes.

 For example, the ACCC asked the Warnambool Cheese and Butter Factory (WCB) to amend indemnity terms that made farmers responsible for losses that WCB could avoid or mitigate.
+Asking your customers to provide you with an indemnity for any lack of care on your behalf would also be likely an unfair contract term.

 Continue reading this article below the form